Meandmybadself/Rabbitlive/README.md

 ## Build Caveats
 - If SVG strokes need to be animated, they need to be embedded so DrawSVG can access them in the DOM.
+- HTML cannot be compressed, as it affects the accuracy of the SVG.

 ## Prerequisite Applications
 - npm